maxpou/maxpou.fr/src/content/blog/2016/2016-08-19-else-unnecessary-expression/2016-08-19-else-unnecessary-expression.md

 }
 ```

-First of all, replace this conditions by a `switch` statement.
+First of all, replace these conditions with a `switch` statement.
 It's pretty much the same, but a
 little bit more readable.
 And then, you should use the **State Pattern**.